Electronic Signatures

 You’ll then be sent to an editor where you can add signatures, text, and other things.
 This is where you can add a legal signature to your document.

-After you’ve added all the necessary information to your document, press “Send” to complete your document.
+After you’ve added all the necessary information to your document, press “Send” to complete it.

 Add all the necessary documents